Home > Alumni >

 DYLAN RIVER (Nulla Nulla): A filmmaker from Alice Springs, River’s debut documentary BUCKSKIN won Sydney Film Festival Documentary Prize, was selected for Adelaide Film Festival and aired on ABC-TV.
 His short film NULLA NULLA world premiered at 2015’s Berlinale, while his next shorts were BLACK CHOOK and FINDING MAWIRANGA.
 In 2018 River directed the feature documentary FINKE: THERE AND BACK.
 His six-part MYSTERY ROAD: ORIGIN had its international premiere at 2022’s Toronto International Film Festival (Prime Time section).

 NOORA NIASARI (The Phoenix): Iranian-born, Melbourne-based Niasari holds a Bachelor in Architecture from Sydney’s University of Technology and a Film & TV Masters from Melbourne’s Victorian College of the Arts (VCA).
 Her graduate film THE PHOENIX (Simorgh) won the New Voices and Cinema Nova awards, while her film HIGH TIDE was selected in the top 10 of 50 short films during a 2015 Abbas Kiarostami workshop in Barcelona.
 In 2016, she completed an ADG/Screen Australia-funded Director’s Attachment with Emma Freeman on Matchbox TV Series SECRET CITY.
 In 2017, she completed short film WATERFALL (Screen Australia Hot Shots Program) and her first long form documentary, CASA ANTÚNEZ, competed in the Official Selection of the 24th Sheffield International Doc/Fest.
-Her MIFF Premiere Fund-supported narrative debut SHAYDA won 2023’s Audience Award in Sundance’s World Cinema Dramatic Competition (and was acquired by Sony Pictures Classics for much of the world).
+Her MIFF Premiere Fund-supported narrative debut SHAYDA won 2023’s Audience Award in Sundance’s World Cinema Dramatic Competition, was acquired by Sony Pictures Classics for much of the world, then had its International Premiere at MIFF 2023 whilst competing for MIFF’s $140k Bright Horizons prize, before its European Premiere in competition at Locarno 2023 and competing for CineFest-WA’s $100k Prize.

 RUBY RAILEY (The Best Way to Kill Your Mother): After completing a Bachelor in Performing Arts in 2011, Railey worked as a freelance director, before completing a Film & TV Masters at Melbourne’s Victorian College of the Arts (VCA).